compsoc-edinburgh/htb15-hacker-olympics/README.md

 WAT.
 ----

-Languages, and especially types can do the wirdest things; Find something that makes people say "wat." and you're golden.
+Programming languages can do the wirdest things; Find something that makes people say "wat." and you're golden.
 Present it to everyone during the rapid watting.
+(Type derps and suchlike are a good place to start.)

 Scoring: 100 for best team (Determined by judges), 50 for 2nd, -1 for 3rd.